Ormat Technologies, Inc. research snapshot

 LevelValueWhy it matters

-Structural support$84.13The 52-week low at $84.13 represents structural support; a break below would set a new lower range.
+Structural support$84.13The 52-week low at $84.13 is the key structural support.
+A decisive close below it would open a lower trading range.

 InvalidationClose below $84.13A decisive close below the 52-week low would invalidate the current support structure and signal a new downtrend.